beclab/Terminus/README.md

 - 💻 **Self-hosted**: Terminus OS serves as a one-stop self-hosted solution where users can host and manage their data, operations, and digital life effectively, with full data ownership.
 - 🤖 **Local AI**: Build local AI agents with Terminus OS without writing code.
 - 🤝 **User-owned decentralized social media**: Easily install decentralized social media apps such as Mastodon, Ghost, and WordPress on Terminus, allowing you to build a personal brand without the risk of being banned or paying platform commissions.
-- 💰 **Decentralized Physical Infrastructure Network (DePin)**: Develop mining programs on Terminus OS, enabling users to share idle physical resources with the network and earn rewards.

 ## Motivation and Design

 We believe the current state of the internet, where user data is centralized and exploited by monopolistic corporations, is deeply flawed.
 Our goal is to empower individuals with true data ownership and control.

-This vision is rooted in what we call the "BEC" (Edge, Blockchain, Client) model, where applications and data reside at the edge, secrets are stored on clients, identities on blockchain.
+This vision is rooted in what we call the "BEC" (Blockchain, Edge, Client) model, where applications and data reside at the edge, secrets are stored on clients, identities on blockchain.
 By distributing data across personal Edge nodes rather than centralized servers, Terminus aims to restore user sovereignty over their digital information, communications, and online activities.

 As an instantiation of the BEC model, the Terminus ecosystem is composed of three integral components:

-- **Terminus OS**: A cloud-native one-stop selfhosted OS.
 - **Snowinning Protocol**: A decentralized identity and reputation system that integrates decentralized identifiers (DIDs), verifiable credentials (VCs), and reputation data into blockchain smart contracts.
 Learn more in [documentation](https://docs.jointerminus.com/overview/snowinning/overview.html).
   ![Snowinning Protocol](https://file.bttcdn.com/github/terminus/snowinning-protocol.jpg)
+- **Terminus OS**: An one-stop self-hosted OS running on edge devices.
 - **TermiPass**: A comprehensive client software that operates across multiple platforms.
 It securely stores users' private keys and manages their identities and data across various Edge devices.
 Learn more in [documentation](https://docs.jointerminus.com/how-to/termipass/overview.html).

 The tech stacks of Terminus OS are as illustrated in the diagram below:

 ![Tech Stacks](https://file.bttcdn.com/github/terminus/tech-stack.jpeg)

 ## Features

 Terminus OS offers a wide array of features designed to enhance security, ease of use, and development flexibility: